Skip to main content

 • requiresCredentials: false — no auth needed; you can call discovery and media-buy endpoints directly.

 • requiresCredentials: true — POST to the credentials endpoint without a body; the validation error response lists the supported auth types (api_key, jwt, oauth).
-Alternatively, query the underlying agent’s ADCP capabilities, which advertise the supported authentication types.
+Alternatively, query the underlying agent’s AdCP capabilities, which advertise the supported authentication types.

 If OAuth is in the list, follow the OAuth flow below instead of POSTing to the credentials endpoint.